Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 What are the 7 perfume families?

-There are a huge number of different perfume classifications based on a variety of grounds – including the basic sound.
+There are a huge number of different perfume classifications based on a variety of factors – including the basic sound.
 One of the most popular (and also the simplest) is the classification of perfumes into 7 families, created by French perfumers in the 19th century.

 So, the 7 families of perfumes in perfumery: